foundersandcoders/learn-qunit/README.md

 ## Why is testing necessary?

 Testing is necessary because we all make mistakes.
 Some of those mistakes are unimportant, but some of them are expensive or dangerous.
-We need to check everything and anything we produce because things can always go wrong – humans make mistakes all the time.
+We need to check everything and anything we produce because things can always go wrong.

 ## What is Qunit?